-Professional Photography Use in Real Estate
+Is Professional Real Estate Photography Necessary?

-“Right when you get on a site like Zillow, your eye is drawn to houses with professional photography,” says Lim.
+When it comes down to it, what truly matters with real estate photography is capturing the attention of potential homebuyers and making a great impression.
+This is where professional photographers can edge out amateurs and DIYers.
+“Right when you get on a site like Zillow, your eye is drawn to houses with professional photography,” explained Lim.
 “They’re brighter, and they just draw you in.”

-A Focus on Space & Composition
+Focusing on Space & Composition

-“Composition is the number one thing professionals work on,” says Harley.
+“Composition is the number one thing professionals work on,” said Harley.
 “This is so important.
 You need to give an idea of what the floor plan is, how rooms connect to each other.
 If your pictures show a bed, a toilet, and the kitchen counter tops, the buyer has no idea how the house is laid out.”

 Lim agrees: “Agents think about features, and that’s why you see close-ups of counter tops and cabinets.
 [Professional photographers] think about showing the space.
 You’ll still see the features, but you want the buyer to know that the living room is right off the kitchen and that the hallway leads to the foyer.”

-The Right Equipment & Techniques
+Using the Right Equipment & Techniques

 Another thing professionals know is how to use equipment without making the home appear better than it actually is.
-Lim says this is very important to him.
-“My goal is to capture the home like you’d see it in person.
-If you make a space appear larger than it is, people are going to be disappointed when they actually visit the home.
+“My goal is to capture the home like you’d see it in person,” said Lim.
+“If you make a space appear larger than it is, people are going to be disappointed when they actually visit the home.”

-Attention to Detail
+Paying Attention to Detail

-Lim, being in Florida, knows that people want to see sunshine.
-He takes getting the right light for his shoots so seriously he uses an app to determine the angle of the sun throughout the day and then schedules shoots at times when the sun will be shining on the front of the house.
+Another thing you get from professional real estate photography is attention to detail.
+Scheduling shoots around weather is one example where experts show this.
+Lim, being in Florida, knows potential buyers want to see sunshine.
+That’s why he uses an app to determine the angle of the sun throughout the day and then schedules shoots at times when the sun will be shining on the front of the house.

-Real Estate Photography Tips for Sellers
+Professional Real Estate Photography Tips for Sellers

 Interview Multiple Realtors

-Harley says he’s amazed at how rare it is for sellers to interview multiple agents.
+Harley says he’s amazed at how rare it is for sellers to interview multiple real estate agents.
 “It’s not very common.
 Usually, someone just goes with the first person they meet or hires a friend.”

 But if you want your house to sell fast and for top dollar, that’s a big mistake.
-“After you talk with a few agents, the good ones will quickly separate themselves from the bad ones,” adds Harley.
+“After you talk with a few agents, the good ones will quickly separate themselves from the bad ones,” added Harley.